What Are Chia Seeds?

 Diabetes: Individuals with blood sugar issues may benefit from including chia seeds in their diet for their rich fiber that may also help lower blood sugar, risks of heart disease and stroke.

 Fiber: One of the main reasons for eating chia seeds is for its rich fiber.
 One serving of about 30 grams (approximately one ounce) of chia seeds may meet a third of the RDA for an adult.
 Eating fiber daily will gradually improve digestive health.

 Heart health: These seeds can reduce the risk of a fatal cardiac arrhythmia or heart attack because they contain healthy fats such as omega-3 and omega-6 that are not synthesized naturally by the body.
-Hemp seeds produce phytosterols, which help decrease the amount of cholesterol in the body and removes fat buildup in the arteries.
+Chia seeds produce phytosterols, which help decrease the amount of cholesterol in the body and removes fat buildup in the arteries.

-Weight loss: All of the fiber in chia and hemp seeds can absorb up to 10-12 times its weight in water, it becomes a gel-like substance and expands in your stomach which can enhance fullness, slow absorption of your food and help you eat less calories.
+Weight loss: All of the fiber in chia seeds can absorb up to 10-12 times its weight in water, it becomes a gel-like substance and expands in your stomach which can enhance fullness, slow absorption of your food and help you eat less calories.
 The rich protein content can also help reduce appetite and food intake.

 The recommended consumption of chia seeds is about 3-4 tablespoons a day.
 Start with a smaller amount a day as they are fibrous and it may be different for different individuals, how they are able to tolerate fiber.
 They can be eaten raw, soaked in water or juice, added to baked goods, soups, puddings, yogurts, vegetable dishes, or mixed into smoothies or shakes.

 Chia seeds absorb both water and fat.
 When added to water, they can expand up to 30x their own weight.
 It is recommended to soak them for about 10-15 minute and have them fully expand before consuming.